Lyon 2026: The TL;DR

 Begin your morning as locals do—with coffee, bread, and unhurried conversation.
 Lyon’s markets are not performances; they are the city’s heartbeat.

-Seeing Lyon from the Water
+Seeing Lyon from the Water: The Saône Perspective

-A boat ride along the Saône offers a quiet shift in perspective.
-The city feels calmer from the water—façades soften, and bridges frame the skyline.
-It’s a gentle way to understand how Lyon grew outward from its waterways.
+The city feels calmer from the water—the architecture softens, and the bridges frame the skyline in a way that ground-level walking can’t replicate.
+It is the definitive “Slow Travel” way to understand how Lyon grew outward from its waterways.

 Where to Stay: Greet Hotel Lyon Centre

-The Greet Hotel reflects the kind of travel this city encourages—thoughtful, eco-conscious, and grounded.
+📍 80 Cours de Verdun Perrache The Greet Hotel reflects the kind of travel this city encourages—thoughtful, eco-conscious, and grounded.
 Its location near the rail station and river makes it an ideal base.
-Just steps away, Brasserie Georges anchors the neighbourhood, reminding us that in Lyon, food is culture.

 The Old Town is best experienced on foot.
-Follow the Saône and duck into the traboules(hidden passageways once used by silk workers).
+Follow the Saône and duck into the traboules (hidden passageways once used by silk workers).

 Why I Love Lyon

+Lyon holds balance beautifully — history and modernity, elegance and everyday life.
+It’s a city that invites you to slow down and observe rather than consume.
 As a photographer, I’m drawn to how light travels across stone and water here, how stories linger in small details.
 Lyon doesn’t ask for attention; it rewards patience.

 Frequently Asked Questions about Visiting Lyon